mithun-03/Multiplatform_Recommender_System/README.md

 # POJ_User_Submissions
+codechefproblems.xlsx
-codechefproblems.xlsx  --> Problems with highest tag and complexity level(modified score to level) in codechef DIFFICULTY_LEVEL.xlsx  --> contains a all problem with difficulty_score with assigned tag(highest tag) in codechef problemset.xlsx        --> contains 3518 problems in codechef submission73733        --> contains 197 users submissions data (problem , tag, complexity ,status) userproblems           --> each row contains username with all their accepted(solved) problems
+    3518 Problems with the highest level of tag and complexity level(modified score to level) in CodeChef DIFFICULTY_LEVEL.xlsx
+    contains a all problems with difficulty_score with assigned tag(highest tag) in CodeChef submission73733
+    contains 197 users' 73733 submissions data including user, problem, and verdict.